bxforce/bnc-hlf/docs/two-org-two-machine.md

 ## Deploy two organizations on two machines

-For this tutorial, we will be using these files :
+For this tutorial, each organization will be deployed on one machine and we will be using these files :

 * [config-deploy-org1.yaml](https://github.com/bxforce/bnc-hlf/blob/improve-docs/tests/multi_machine/two-orgs/config-deploy-org1.yaml)
 * [config-deploy-org2.yaml](https://github.com/bxforce/bnc-hlf/blob/improve-docs/tests/multi_machine/two-orgs/config-deploy-org2.yaml)